im-HabibKhan/Interactive-Random-Quote-React-App/README.md

 6. In this second Terminal, write:
     ## npm i
-#This will install the reuired dependencies for backend folder and will create 'node_modules' folder in your backend folder.
+#This will install the required dependencies for backend folder and will create 'node_modules' folder in your backend folder.

 7. After setting up the backend, start the server.
 Write on the 2nd Terminal:
     ## node server.js